Perlenjaeger/ai-proofread-plugin/README.md

 $ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON .
 ```

-## Futurue plans
+## Future plans

 I primarily use this plugin myself, so the features are tuned for my needs.
 However I'm open to suggestions and pull requests.
 Some ideas:

-- Replace all reply text with the proofread text withou need to select it first.
+- Replace all reply text with the proofread text without the need to select it first.
 - UI for configuring prompts.
 - Support for other LLM providers (e.g. Anthropic).
 - UI for configuring LLM provider keys and other options (e.g. model, temperature, etc.).